Advisors - Information for 2023 Enrollment

 CAT COMMUNITY SCHOLARSHIPS.
 K-State First will award four in-state scholarships and one out-of-state scholarship to first-year students enrolled in a CAT Community this fall to cover the cost of the CAT Community one-hour connections course tuition.
 We are especially eager to support first-generation college students and/or students with financial need, and we would love your advisor input on selecting the students for these scholarships.
 You may nominate students on our form by answering three short questions.

 We will have open seats in most of our First-Year Seminars throughout all enrollment sessions.
 To sign up a student, just enroll them in any open seat.
 If a section seems closed but you'd really like to enroll a student, please let us know.
 Students may enroll for one CAT Community AND for one FYS class.
 If you have a situation where a student might really need two FYS classes, please send us and email or give us a call, and we will work with you to get the student the best schedule possible.

-- First-Year Seminars: Fall 2022 (PDF - Updated 9.6.2022)
+- First-Year Seminars: Fall 2023 - What's Left August (PDF - Updated 8.11.2023)

 Click on the document link above for more detailed information that might be beneficial to you as you consider students' schedules and academic needs.
 The course guide includes info like course numbers, days/times, K-State 8 categories, locations, and instructors.

 We still have a few open spots as we head into August Enrollments.
 Check the list below as you are working with students this last week before the semester begins!